 "Raymond, Mr. Neville, Principal of the elementary school is here this minute inquiring about her.
 Seems she didn't show up at the school today and this is very rare.
 Now, do a welfare check."

 "Hmph.
 Fine, you don't believe me.
 Here he is."

 Mr. Neville confirmed Mrs. Hargrove's story.
 "We are most concerned, Officer Hargrove.
 If it wouldn't be too much trouble we'd appreciate a welfare check."

 "Sure, of course," said Raymond.
 He got the address and said goodbye.
-In a few minutes he called back.
+In a few minutes, he called back.
 "Hey, Ma.
 It seems there's a big bank robbery downtown and most everyone on the force is there as back up.
-Guy is holding hostages.
+The guy is holding hostages.
 I'm off duty.
 Someone will check on her but it may be awhile."